The Link Between Stress & Resilience

 Its response to both is the same.

-Stress increases your heart rate, breathing rate and blood pressure in preparation for either fighting or running away from the threat.
+Stress increases your heart rate, breathing and blood pressure in preparation for either fighting or running away.

-At the same time, it slows down your digestion and deactivates your immune system.
-Both of these processes can wait until the threat has passed.
+It then slows down your digestion and deactivates your immune system.

 However, the issues come when a system designed to be used occasionally for short-term threats is used continuously for longer-term threats.